abdul0589/Deep_Learning/README.md

 # Deep_Learning
-This repository contains deep learning models which are trained for classifying flower images
+This repository contains deep learning models which are trained using transfer learning CNN's built using pytorch  for classifying flower images